 Salemink, E., Rinck, M., Becker, E., Wiers, R. W., & Lindenmeyer, J. (2021).
 Does comorbid anxiety or depression moderate effects of approach bias modification in the treatment of alcohol use disorders?
 Psychology of Addictive Behaviors.
 Advance online publication.

 Yoon, K. L., & Joormann, J. (2012).
 Stress reactivity in social anxiety disorder with and without comorbid depression.
 Journal of Abnormal Psychology, 121(1), 250–255.

 Online Continuing Education QUESTION

-According to Schaffer, what two factors that independently increase the frequency and degree of suicidal ideation among patients with a current major depression?
+15 What two factors that independently increase the frequency and degree of suicidal ideation among patients with a current major depression?
 Record the letter of the correct answer